1967–68 Manchester City F.C. season: Legacy

 The league championship was Manchester City's first trophy since the 1956 FA Cup.
-The triumph was the first of the most successful period in the club's history.
-Under Mercer and Allison the club went on to win the FA Cup in 1969, and the League Cup and European Cup Winners' Cup in 1970.
+The triumph was the first in the club's most successful period of the 20th century.
+Under Mercer and Allison, City went on to win the FA Cup in 1969, and the League Cup and the European Cup Winners' Cup in 1970.
 The Mercer-Allison partnership changed in October 1971, with Allison taking the manager's role, and came to an end in June 1972 when Mercer left to take charge of Coventry City.

 As a result of the title win, Manchester City entered European competition for the first time.
-However, Malcolm Allison's prediction that the club would "terrify Europe" proved inaccurate, with the club losing to Fenerbahçe in the first round of the European Cup.
+However, Malcolm Allison's prediction that City would "terrify Europe" proved inaccurate, with the club losing to Fenerbahçe in the first round of the European Cup.
+A more humble and concentrated approach a year later proved efficient, as City clinched their first European trophy in 1970.